Redesigning a Global Affiliate Marketing Platform

 Software Reborn, Phoenix-Inspired Transformation

-The Income Access (IA) software has been a leading force in affiliate marketing analytics and technology since its inception in 2002.
-However, with the rapidly evolving digital landscape, the IA software faced several challenges such as limited data analytics capabilities, suboptimal user experience, and a lack of adaptability to the varied needs of digital marketing.
+Income Access has been a leading force in affiliate marketing analytics and technology since its inception in 2002.
+However, with the rapidly evolving digital landscape, the platform faced several challenges such as limited data analytics capabilities, suboptimal user experience, and a lack of adaptability to the varied needs of digital marketing.
 To address these issues, the project embarked on a mission to redefine the software's capabilities and expand its reach in the digital marketing domain.

 • Design Thinking & Product Strategy